-On behalf of Hastings Law Firm P.C. posted in Hospital Negligence on Tuesday, August 25, 2015.
+On behalf of Hastings Law Firm P.C. posted in Texas Hospital Negligence Lawyers on Tuesday, August 25, 2015.

 There is a strict code of conduct that medical personnel in hospitals and other facilities have to maintain.
 When patients are ill, they are typically not in a condition to question the medication that is administered to them.
 Unfortunately, it is not uncommon for a medication error to occur in facilities nationwide, including in Texas.